 Video of the Day

 Pine Tree Needs

-Pines also like to sit in soil that's damp but never waterlogged.
-If the top inch of your pine's soil feels bone dry, it's likely time to water.
+Pines also like to sit on soil that's moist but never waterlogged.
+If the top 2 inches of your pine's soil feels bone dry, it's likely time to water.
 You should always water thoroughly, but if you're keeping your pine tree in a pot, make sure there's adequate drainage so the roots don't become waterlogged and rot.

 The right temperature and humidity levels are very important to pine trees, particularly indoor varieties.
 Make sure your pine is placed away from cold, drafty areas and mist it once a week.
 Pruning can also be important to pine trees, particularly if you're beginning to notice browning or falling needles.
 Cut back any damaged branches with hand shears.

 If your pine tree has browning or falling needles, you first need to identify the cause in order to help treat the issue.
 In an indoor pine tree, brown needles are typically a result of a lack of humidity or too low of a temperature.

 For an outdoor pine tree, browning needles are usually a sign of either waterlogged roots or a drought, which leaves roots too dry.
 Based on the weather in your area, you should be able to distinguish which is the issue.
 If the roots are waterlogged, you should increase drainage around the base of your tree.
 If it's a drought, try watering your pine once a week to see if the situation improves.